 Working in Canada

-Working while studying has many benefits.
-Here are a few options for International Students who want to work while in Canada.
+Here are a few options for international students who want to work while in Canada.

-International Students do not need a work permit to work on campus if they possess a valid study permit and are enrolled as full-time students.
+International students do not need a work permit to work on campus if they have a valid study permit and are enrolled as full-time students.
 There are several work opportunities for full-time international students at King’s.
-Students who want to work on campus will need to first review the information regarding on-campus employment here, and then complete the on-campus job application form here.
+Students who want to work on campus need to review the information regarding on-campus employment and then complete the on-campus job application form.

 International students may qualify to work off campus without a work permit.
 Qualified students are allowed to work up to 20 hours per week:

 - during regular academic sessions